payu-org/payu/docs/source/models.rst

 YATM
 """""""

-The input files are linked to static data files from previous model outputs.
+The file-based atmosphere is provided by `libaccessom2 <https://github.com/ACCESS-NRI/libaccessom2>`_ and configured through the ``forcing.json`` file.
-__FIX_ME__: provide more details about how ``forcing.json`` works.
+Input files are linked to static data files from previous model outputs.

-The input, output and restart file locations are defined as below:
+The input files are located as below:

 .. list-table::
    :header-rows: 1